sofacoustics/SOFAlizer-for-Unity/README.md

 # SOFAlizer for Unity

 SOFAlizer is a SOFA-based audio spatializer for Unity.
-It is a Unity <https://docs.unity3d.com/Manual/NativePlugins.html native plugin>.
-It loads sets of spatial filters so-called <https://en.wikipedia.org/wiki/Head-related_transfer_function HRTFs> stored in <https://www.sofaconventions.org/ SOFA> files and renders spatial audio based on a selected HRTF set.
+It is a Unity [native plugin] (https://docs.unity3d.com/Manual/NativePlugins.html).
+It loads sets of spatial filters so-called [HRTFs] (https://en.wikipedia.org/wiki/Head-related_transfer_function) stored in [SOFA] (https://www.sofaconventions.org/) files and renders spatial audio based on a selected HRTF set.
 The output is a binaural signal intended to be listened to via headphones.

 Installation: